0xAX/linux-insides/Concepts/linux-cpu-4.md

 }
 ```

 Where `nr_to_call` and `nr_calls` are number of notifier functions to be called and number of sent notifications.
-As you may guess the main goal of the `__blocking_notifer_call_chain` function and other functions for other notification types is to call callback function when an event occurred.
+As you may guess the main goal of the `__blocking_notifer_call_chain` function and other functions for other notification types is to call callback function when an event occurs.
 Implementation of the `__blocking_notifier_call_chain` is pretty simple, it just calls the `notifier_call_chain` function from the same source code file protected with read/write semaphore:

 ```C
 int __blocking_notifier_call_chain(struct blocking_notifier_head *nh,